gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerScannedFileTypes.md

 The operation was completed successfully
 ```

-This command configures the scanner to scan all files except those that have a .dll and .lnk file name extension, and the data repository doesn't have its own file types list.
+This command configures the scanner to scan all files except those that have a .dll or .lnk file name extension, and the data repository doesn't have its own file types list.

 ### Example 4: Remove the file types list that was set for a data repository